 Inspired by the mystery, beauty, and grandiosity of the night sky, Spellbound tells the story of a group of mischievous young stars.
 As each star awakes to the universe and discovers the power of their light, they begin to dance and swirl in the sky, drawing in the gazes of those on Earth.
 Their movement creates patterns in the sky as, together, they form a new constellation.
 Onlookers become spellbound by their beauty as they illuminate the night.

-Spellbound will premiere in mid-July at the 7th World Youth & Children’s Choir Festival’s Opening Ceremonies Concert at the Hong Kong Cultural Centre Concert Hall.
+Spellbound received its staged premiere on July 16, 2019 at the 7th World Youth & Children’s Choir Festival’s in Hong Kong.
 It was commissioned by the Hamilton Children’s Choir through the support of a generous grant from the Canada Council for the Arts.

 To the Peak of the Mountain